Thomserve/GivLocalDocs/src/content/docs/getting-started/introduction.md

 ## How it works

-GivLocal communicates with your GivEnergy hardware using **Modbus TCP** — the same protocol used by professional energy management tools.
-Your phone connects directly to your inverter or gateway over Wi-Fi, so everything stays on your local network.
+GivLocal communicates directly with your GivEnergy hardware over your home network.
+GivEnergy devices expose a Modbus-based interface on port 8899 (inverters and gateways) or port 502 (EV Charger), which GivLocal uses to read live data and write settings.
+Your phone talks directly to the hardware over Wi-Fi — no intermediary, no cloud.

 ## What you can do